dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/SMS-reporting.md

-# Using SMS Gateways for reporting in DHIS2
+# Using Gateways for SMS reporting

 <!--DHIS2-SECTION-ID:sms_report_sending-->